-Trilogy Funds is a member of the Australian Financial Complaints Authority (AFCA), in accordance with its obligations in respect of the Investors.
-AFCA, in addition to considering complaints by Investors, may also form the view that it is entitled to consider any complaint that is lodged by a Borrower from the Trust, even if the Borrower does not have a NCCP Act regulated Loan.
-There is now the additional risk that either during the course of a Loan, or more typically when Trilogy Funds seeks to enforce the Loan, the Borrower lodges a complaint with AFCA that has the effect of 'freezing' any enforcement action that is being taken or delaying any enforcement action that may be taken, while the EDR scheme considers the complaint.
+Trilogy Funds is a member of an external dispute resolution scheme (EDR scheme), in accordance with its obligations in respect of the Investors.
+Such an EDR scheme, in addition to considering complaints by Investors, may also form the view that it is entitled to consider any complaint that is lodged by a Borrower from the Trust, even if the Borrower does not have a NCCP Act regulated Loan.
+There is now the additional risk that either during the course of a Loan, or more typically when Trilogy Funds seeks to enforce the Loan, the Borrower lodges a complaint with the EDR scheme that has the effect of 'freezing' any enforcement action that is being taken or delaying any enforcement action that may be taken, while the EDR scheme considers the complaint.